Web Loom logo

 ViewModels ARE responsible for:

-- State Exposure: Providing observables that Views can subscribe to for reactive updates
+• State Exposure: Providing signals that Views can read reactively

 ViewModels are NOT responsible for: